potatoeggy/eifueo/docs/sch3uz.md

 ### Gas laws

-According to the **kinetic molecular theory**, gases are largely empty empty space with partiles moving randomly in straight lines due to weak or no intermolecular forces acting on them.
+According to the **kinetic molecular theory**, gases are largely empty empty space with particles moving randomly in straight lines due to weak or no intermolecular forces acting on them.
 Gas particles:

  - move in all directions,
  - are much smaller than the spaces between them,